saraho1123/overlook-hotel-project/README.md

 * Add pictures to rooms based on the room type (perhaps eventually adding a different picture for each room).
 * Allow customers to filter available rooms by cost (min/max), bed size, and/or number of beds
 * Allow customers and managers to add a room service charge to a booking
-* Deploy to GitHub Pages
+* Deploy to GitHub Pages - This is now done!

 ## Credits